AlexsLemonade/scpca-portal/api/test_data/readmes/SINGLE-CELL_SINGLE-CELL-EXPERIMENT.md

 ### Citing this project

-To cite data from SCPCP999990, please see the project abstract and publication information at [SCPCP999990 page.](https://scpca.alexslemonade.org/projects/SCPCP999990)
+To cite data from PROJECT_ID, please see the project abstract and publication information at [PROJECT_ID page.](https://scpca.alexslemonade.org/projects/PROJECT_ID)

 ### Citing the ScPCA Portal